 Funny story.
-A couple of years ago when I started blogging regularly for adoption.com, I was offered a chance to blog in this Older Parent forum.
+A couple of years ago when I started blogging regularly for Adoption.com, I was offered a chance to blog in this Older Parent forum.
 I said no because I thought that, well, being “older” didn’t really matter in my life.
 Ahem.
 Well, here I am, humbled, and looking forward to sharing here with you.
 Unless there’s age reversal, I’m in that group now.

 I’ve gotten used to being 10 years older than all the parents of our big girls’ friends.
 I’m going to be 20 years older than the Littles’ friends’ parents, and that is going to take some getting used to!
 We had a little foster child last year, Puddin’, who called me “Meemaw.”
 That was fine with me, especially when I read her paperwork and realized I’m ten years older than her birth grandma!